indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 :::

 > [!INFO]
-> See [Plugin Options](/customization/plugin-options) for available configuration.
+> See [Plugin Options](/configuration/plugin-options.html) for available configuration.

 ### Search

-Define a custom `_render` function to preprocess the Markdown content and remove `<templ-demo>` tags from the Markdown source to prevent build errors.
+The plugin provides a `sanitizeMarkdownForSearch` helper that strips `<templ-demo>` tags from the markdown source to prevent build errors with VitePress local search.

-The `vitepress-templ-preview` plugin provides a `sanitizeMarkdownForSearch` helper to streamline this process.

 ```ts [config.mts]
 import { sanitizeMarkdownForSearch } from 'vitepress-templ-preview/sanitizer'; // [!code ++]